Democracy Assistance: State Should Improve Information Sharing with Embassies

 Recommendations for Executive Action

-In December 2021, officials from the Department of State's Bureau of Democracy, Human Rights, and Labor (DRL) said that the bureau would send regular cables to ensure U.S. embassies and other relevant internal stakeholders were aware of the resources and information available about DRL's democracy assistance projects.
-In March 2023, DRL issued cables containing general information about the bureau's democracy assistance and details about projects supported by fiscal year 2021 funds.
-DRL officials indicated that cables would continue to be issued on an annual basis.
-As of January 2024, we are awaiting additional information and documentation from the agency to determine whether this action addresses our recommendation.
+Officials from the Department of State's Bureau of Democracy, Human Rights, and Labor (DRL) said that the bureau would send regular cables to ensure U.S. embassies and other relevant internal stakeholders were aware of the resources and information available about DRL's democracy assistance projects.
+In March 2023 and September 2024, DRL issued cables containing general information about the bureau's democracy assistance and details about projects supported by fiscal year 2021 and fiscal year 2022 funds, respectively.
+DRL officials said that cables about projects supported with fiscal year 2023 funds would be issued in early Spring 2025, with annual cables transmitted thereafter.
+As of December 2024, we are monitoring DRL's efforts to ensure the bureau routinely shares democracy assistance information with relevant stakeholders, including embassy officials.